-In celebration of the 100th anniversary of the National Park Service, we're turning the spotlight on South Carolina's six national park sites.
+In celebration of the 100th anniversary of the National Park Service, we turned the spotlight on South Carolina's six national park sites.

 Among them is Congaree National Park near Columbia, featuring the largest contiguous tract of old growth bottomland hardwoods in the United States.
 Within the 26,000 acres of lush backcountry are a number of state and national champion trees that have thrived in the forest thanks to the nutrient-rich river waters that flood the land about 10 times a year.